shabirmanu/koa_classification/README.md

 ### The work is under consideration for publication, and the full code will be added later.

-### In here train folder is used for training image data (0-4 categories according to K&L Garading).
-We devided that data into
- 0.9, 0.1 train and valid split ratio respectively.
+1. In here train folder is used for training image data (0-4 categories according to K&L Garading).
+We devided that data into 0.9, 0.1 train and valid split ratio respectively.

-### codes contain codes for koa detecttion.
+2. Codes directory contain codes for koa detecttion.

-### test contain test images
+3. test directory contain test images

-### output to save graph and model
+4. output to save graph and model